HowDoIUseThis/Bjorck-Pereyra/README.md

 # Bjorck-Pereyra
-This is an implementation of the Bjorck-Pereyra algorithm using ”lambda-shaped” factors L.
+This is a matlab scribt that compares the forward and backward error of Guassian elimination, and Bjorck-Pereyra algorithm with and without Leja ordering.
+This is implimentation from:

+A Fast Björck–Pereyra-Type Algorithm for Solving Hessenberg-Quasiseparable-Vandermonde Systems
+T. Bella, Y. Eidelman, I. Gohberg, I. Koltracht, and V. Olshevsky (doi: 10.1137/060676635)